fishing in Lake Simcoe

 As the largest lake in southern Ontario, outside of the Great Lakes, Lake Simcoe provides some of the most sought after angling opportunities in Ontario in all four seasons; however, it is best known for its winter ice fishery.
-It hosts a fish community made up of a number of fish species.
-The most prominent angled through the ice include: Yellow Perch, Lake Trout, Lake Whitefish, Lake Herring (Cisco) and Northern Pike.
+It hosts a fish community made up of close to 50 fish species!
+The most prominent fish species angled through the ice include: Yellow Perch, Lake Trout, Lake Whitefish, Lake Herring (Cisco) and Northern Pike.
 Less targeted species include Ling (Burbot), Black Crappie, Walleye and even Rainbow Smelt.

 The lake contains two major bays (Kempenfelt and Cooks) and one large central basin.
 The islands of any size are Fox and Snake Islands at the southern end; Strawberry, Grape and Whitney Islands at the northern end, and Thorah and Georgina Islands to the east.
 At the northern end , the Lake connects to the smaller Lake Couchiching through the Narrows at Atherley.
 Lake Simcoe forms part of the Trent Canal system, which joins Eastern Lake Ontario with Georgian Bay by linking the Kawartha Lakes system with Lake Couchiching and the Severn River.